The heroes and villains we love and why we love them

 One of the most easily recognizable character types is **The Chosen One**.
 This character is recognized as being meant for a greater purpose, specifically the hero’s journey.
 They are charged with the responsibility of saving their world and facing the antagonist.

 Some notable examples of the Chosen One are Harry Potter, Frodo from The Lord of the Rings, and Luke Skywalker from Star Wars.
-Each of these characters is the same type and, while their individual journeys may be the same, they share very specific characteristics.
+Each of these characters is the same type and, while their individual journeys may be the different, they share very specific characteristics.

 Some specific traits of the Chosen One are that they are known for their virtue and intuition and are the only ones able to fulfill a specific duty.
 Interestingly, the Chosen One usually doesn’t have parents, they are commonly orphans or being raised by someone other than their parents.